lidofinance/dual-governance/docs/specification.md

 function checkProposalExists(uint256 proposalId) public view
 ```

-Checks whether the specified proposal exists in the `EmergencyProtectedTimelock` and reverts if it does not.
+Checks whether the specified proposal exists in the `EmergencyProtectedTimelock` and reverts if not.

 ---